 We want to see how autumn captivates your senses!
 Share your most colourful and crunchy snaps of the forest with #AutumnLeafWatch on Twitter or Instagram to win a £200 gift card and Forestry England Membership!

 Bolderwood, New Forest, Hampshire

 The New Forest’s ancient and ornamental woodlands are some of the best places in the country to see autumn, with beech, sweet chestnut and oak often showing truly magical displays.
 Take a stroll along the meandering Jubilee route which leads you past some majestic trees, the oldest of which date back to 1860.

 Bedgebury National Pinetum and Forest, Kent

 Bedgebury is a stunning place to visit during autumn.
-The great diversity of tree species creates a kaleidoscope of colour including fiery leaves and brilliant berries are in sharp contrast to the background of rich evergreen conifers.
+The great diversity of tree species creates a kaleidoscope of colour including fiery leaves and brilliant berries.
 Particularly striking are the golden larch which turn a deep golden colour, the dawn redwood and swamp cypress with shades of red, chestnut, ochre and copper.

 Top tip: Turn left after crossing the bridge at Marshall's Lake and hidden away on the left you’ll find a bench.
 Take a moment to sit and enjoy the stunning views across the lake.